 Before beginning the CO_2 flux measurements in a plot take a digital ortho-photo covering the entire area inside the metal frame and take three soil moisture measurements outside the metal frame but inside the plot using the ThetaProbe.
 See the ThetaProbe manual for further details.
 Measurements of the frame height is only done three times during the season (beginning, mid and end of season) to avoid unnecessary tear on the vegetation.
 Frame height is the height (cm) from the upper edge of the metal frame to the ground.
-Measurements are taken in the middle of each of the four sides.
+Measurements are taken in the middle of each of the four sides with the ruler perpendicular to the metal frame to ensure that the rules don't slide below the soil surface.